Srayash/srayash/README.md

 # 💫 About Me:
-🔭 I’m a sophomore at the Indian Institute of Technology, Guwahati pursuing my B.Tech in Biosciences and Bioengineering.<br>🌱 I’m currently learning Blockchain Development.<br>
+🔭 I’m a sophomore at the Indian Institute of Technology, Guwahati pursuing my B.Tech in Biosciences and Bioengineering.<br>🌱 learning Blockchain Development.<br>

 ## 🌐 Socials: